-Select labs and research can resume on campus and in field
+Select labs and research continue operations on campus and in field

 This page will contain resources for Faculty & Staff at the University of New Haven related to the reopening of campus.
 We strongly encourage you to continue to check this page often.
 More resources will be added here as they are developed.